 5) A little off-white pencil eyeliner will brighten tired eyes when applied to the waterline.

-7) For long-lasting lip color, outline and fill in your lips with a pencil that is the same color as your lips or the lipstick you plan to wear.
-This gives the lipcolor something to grab onto and when the color starts to fade, you won’t have a telltale outline underneath.
+7) For long-lasting lip color, outline and fill in your lips with a pencil that’s the same color as your lips or the lipstick you plan to wear.
+This gives the lipcolor something to grab onto, and when the color starts to fade, you won’t have a telltale outline underneath.

-8) If you overdo it on the blush, don’t try to remove it.
+8) If you overdo it with your blush, don’t try to remove it.
 Just go over it with some translucent powder on a buffing brush.

-9) Speaking of blush, unless you are specifically going for an 80s or similar look, apply blush to the apples of the cheek and lightly blend up and outwards.
+9) Speaking of blush, unless you’re specifically going for an 80s or similar look, apply blush to the apples of your cheeks and lightly blend up and outwards.
 Applying straight across the cheekbones gives a dated look.

-10) If you are worried about, as my friend’s daughter Katha would say, “old-ish” eyes, keep bottom lashline eyeliner minimal and blended.
+10) If you’re worried about, as my friend’s daughter Katha would say, “old-ish” eyes, keep the bottom lashline eyeliner minimal and blended.
 A harsh line will make your eyes look more…old-ish.

 Hope these tips get you through the month!
-I will try to post more if I can, but I’ll be working long days on a movie set and will probably be pretty fried when I get home every night.
+I’ll try to post more if I can, but I’ll be working long days on a movie set and will probably be pretty fried when I get home every night.